ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 This section summarises the Blueprint's maturity level against the Essential Eight.
 It is important to note that any modifications outside of the Blueprint will require a gap analysis to determine the security implications.

-Table 8 describes how the Blueprint addresses each strategy identified by ACSC, and the maturity level attainable by implementing this Blueprint.
+The following table describes how the Blueprint addresses each strategy identified by ACSC, and the maturity level attainable by implementing this Blueprint.

 Essential Eight Design Decisions